What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Use instead of sugar.

-• Mix 200 ml of water with 20 g of herbs.
+• Mix 200 ml of water with 20 g of herb.

 • Boil and cook for 5 minutes.

-• Let it brew for 8 hours.
+• Let it sit for 8 hours.

 • Strain and mix both infusions.